GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfimport/README.md

 $ tfimport -h
 Usage:
   -dry_run
         Run in dry-run mode, which only prints the import commands without running them.
   -input_dir string
         Path to the directory containing Terraform configs. (default ".")
   -interactive
-     Interactively ask for user input when import information cannot be automatically determined. (default true) -terraform_path string
+        Interactively ask for user input when import information cannot be automatically determined. (default true) -resource_types value
+        Specific resource types to import, specified as terraform resource names (e.g. 'google_storage_bucket',
+        'google_resource_manager_lien').
+Leave empty to import all.
+        (default {})
+  -terraform_path string
-     Name or path to the terraform binary to use (default "terraform").
+        Name or path to the terraform binary to use. (default "terraform") -version
+        show version and exit
 ```

 ## Limitations